 UEA is one of 121 organisations to sign the Concordat on Openness on Animal Research in the UK, committing to greater openness in communicating about animals in research.

-This discussion, chaired by Fiona Fox (Chief Executive, Science Media Centre), will have UEA researchers explaining the importance of animals in their work and how animal welfare is a priority, and will be followed by an audience Q&A.
+This discussion, chaired by Sue Nelson (Director, Boffin Media), will have UEA researchers explaining the importance of animals in their work and how animal welfare is a priority, and will be followed by an audience Q&A.

 • Postgraduate researcher Alice Godden, who uses frog embryos to understand how the embryonic tissue neural crest develops to better understand neurocristopathies.
 Alice is studying for her PhD in the School of Biological Sciences at the University of East Anglia.